-Kiir first joined the southern rebellion, the Anyanya battalion as a boy during the First Sudanese Civil War in the late 1960’s and reached the rank of an officer by the time Sudan’s President Jaafar Numeiri made peace with the rebels in the 1972 Addis Ababa Agreement.
+Kiir first joined the southern rebellion, the Anyanya battalion as a boy during the First Sudanese Civil War in the late 1960’s and reached the rank of an officer by the time Sudan’s President, Jaafar Numeiri made peace with the rebels in the 1972 Addis Ababa Agreement.

-Salva joined the Sudanese army after the treaty, but in 1983, when Dr John Garang joined an army mutiny he had been sent to put down, Kiir and other Southern leaders (including Dr, Garang), defected from the Sudanese army and joined the rebel Sudan People’s Liberation Movement (SPLM) in the second civil war.
-He then helped Mr Garang to form the SPLM and rose to lead its military wing, which now forms the army of the new state.
+Salva joined the Sudanese army after the treaty, but in 1983, when Dr. John Garang joined an army mutiny he had been sent to put down, Kiir and other Southern leaders (including Dr. Garang), defected from the Sudanese army and joined the rebel Sudan People’s Liberation Movement (SPLM) in the second civil war.
+He then helped Mr. Garang to form the SPLM and rose to lead its military wing, which now forms the army of the new state.
 He as well became the deputy to Dr. Garang who was appointed the Vice President of the Republic of Sudan in January 2005.

 Following the signing of the Comprehensive Peace Agreement between Juba and the Khartoum government, which formally ended the war in January 2005, Dr. John Garang was sworn in as the Vice President of the Republic of Sudan.
 Unfortunately, about three months later, Dr. Garang died in a helicopter crash.
 Salva Kiir was chosen to succeed him as the First Vice president of Sudan and President of South Sudan.

-South Sudanese voted overwhelmingly in favour of independence from Sudan in January 2011, with 98.83% of voters reportedly preferring to split from the North.
+South Sudanese voted overwhelmingly in favor of independence from Sudan in January 2011, with 98.83% of voters reportedly preferring to split from the North.
 On 9 July 2011, South Sudan became an independent state, with Kiir as its first president.